 Live blood clams - caught from the West Coast.
-As their name implies, the clams are red, due to having the red blood pigments hemoglobin and myoglobin.
+As their name implies, the clams are red, due to the red haemoglobin liquid inside the soft tissues.
 This gives them better oxygen transfer allowing them to live in murky low oxygen environments.

 The special thing is that blood clams filter 40 liters of sea water per day.
 With the sweet and salty flavor, they are perfect for your cookout, grilled or steamed with lemongrass.

-You will find that blood clams have a deliciously crisp succulence, like geoduck, and a flavor that is not as briny as a littleneck or cherrystone clam.
+You will find that the meat of blood clams are slightly briny with a deliciously crisp succulence, firm, chewy texture and clean, like geoducks, and a flavor that is not as briny as a littleneck or cherrystone clam.

-1. Boiling: Boiling a little bit of water (add lemongrass as your favor), then pouring the clams into the pot, covering by lid and turning the stove off.
+1. Grinding boiled blood clams: Boiling a little bit of water (add lemongrass as your favor), then pouring the clams into the pot, covering by lid and turning the stove off.
 Wait for 2-3 minutes.

-3. Stir frying: Browning some garlic cloves, stir frying them and adding any sauces you like
+3. Stir-fried blood clams: Browning some garlic cloves, stir frying them and adding any sauces you like.

 4. Blood clams mixed in with tomatoes, lime juice and cilantro